boyvanamstel/tech.boy.sh/about.md

 menu_title: About
 ---

-Most of my days are spent writing Swift and Objective-C code.
-Either for the company that I founded in 2011, called [Danger Cove](http://www.dangercove.com), where I make macOS apps like Denied.
-[Denied](https://www.getdenied.com) protects your ears from bands like Nickelback.
-I also work on the iOS app at [Blendle](https://www.blendle.com), often described as the Spotify of journalism.
+Most of my days are spent writing Swift, Objective-C and Ruby code.
+Primarily for the company that I founded in 2011, called [Danger Cove](http://www.dangercove.com).
+I make macOS apps like [Denied](https://www.getdenied.com), which protects your ears from bands like Nickelback.

+Previously, I co-founded [Hedge](https://www.hedge.video) and worked on the iOS app at [Blendle](https://www.blendle.com), often described as the Spotify of journalism.

 I’m particularly interested in working with new technology and making it accessible to as many people as I can.
 Tackling technical, UI and UX problems as I go.